 The histogram shown in the device measurement screen shows the statistic distribution of the measurements over the +/-2 SD width on the horizontal axis centered around the mean value.
 For large sample sizes, it will approach the theoretical normal Gaussian distribution.
 Frequently used Extreme Spread (ES) characteristics is definitely not a robust estimation characteristic, especially for small sample sizes.
-In order to avoid its misleading interpretations, the device does not provide this value.
+In order to avoid its misleading interpretations, a usage of SD is recommended.